What is a RunLogic

 - Percentage Block: It is a mix group of blocks or pages in certain % mix all-adding to 100%.
 NetStorm selects any of these block or pages at the execution time depending on the percentage given.
 Normally the page defined with more percentage is given advantage.

 - Weighted Block: It is similar to Percentage Block, but the weights do not add to a pre- determined number.

 - Switch Block: A user specified function returns the flow or block to be executed.

 - Count Block: A block or page may be executed specified number of count.
 A min and max count is specified.

-- DoWhile Block: A block or page may be executed as a do-while loop Condition for while is provided by a user specified function.
-Loop continues, till user specified function returns true.
+- DoWhile Block: A block or page may be executed as a do-while loop Condition for while is provided by a user-specified function.
+Loop continues, till user-specified function returns true.

 - While Block: It is similar to DoWhile Block.
-But unlike DoWhile Block, loop may not to be executed even a single time, depending upon the return value of the function.
+But unlike DoWhile Block, the loop may not to be executed even a single time, depending upon the return value of the function.

 - Condition Block: This block contains flow having conditional statements.
 For example, if, then, else.

 Rules for Adding Blocks or Pages

 - Flows can be added to the tree under the block node only.